guilhermeginezsilva/bank-account-transfer-api/README.md

     ./start.sh

 ### It's Running!!
 And now?
-Well, running the tests you can check that the application is working correctly, but we know that there isn't nothing better than having some fun with these projects, so i'm did some helpful tools:
+Well, you can check that the application is working correctly running the unit and component tests, as already explained above, but we know that there isn't nothing better than having some fun with these projects, so I did some helpful tools:

-* You can use Postman application; a script with the request structures is available also in the releases directory, just import in your postman application and have fun;
+* You can use Postman application; a script with the request structures is also available in the releases directory, just import in your postman application and have fun;

     ###You can find postman installation instructions here: